Disease Focus Areas

 There has been a steady increase in cholera cases in recent years, with countries experiencing concurrent outbreaks, marking the disease as a priority area.
 In 2024, Sabin partnered with the Kenya Medical Research Institute (KEMRI) to optimize the use of the oral cholera vaccine.

-Cholera originated in India in the 19th century and has been detected worldwide, but it is primarily endemic in Asia and Africa.
-Cholera is an acute diarrheal infection that can be caused by ingesting food or water contaminated with the bacterium Vibrio cholerae.
+Cholera is an acute diarrheal infection caused by ingesting food or water contaminated with the bacterium Vibrio cholerae.

 Most Recent Outbreak